Frequently Asked Questions

 Like all other students in the Engineering School, all ES major students CAN pursue non-technical minors, or other non-technical minors in CLAS, by allocating their HSS and/or Unrestricted Electives to fulfill the requirements of their additional chosen minor.
 However, the two minors which create the ES major must come from either SEAS technical minors or a SEAS technical minor and a math or science minor from the CLAS.

-Yes, we offer the following three named concentrations.
+Yes, we offer the following two named concentrations.
 ES students are not required to follow one of these concentrations but they are options for interested students.
 Detailed descriptions can be found by clicking the links below.

 Materials Science and Engineering Concentration - In the MSE Concentration, students will have their first minor in MSE and take additional MSE courses beyond the scope of the minor.
 The second minor must be chosen from School of Engineering technical minors, mathematics, or a natural science.
 For official requirements of the MSE Concentrations, please see the current year's Undergraduate Record.